 All-new podcast where I talk about the crazy month I’ve been having.
 Plus I review the Cinema Snob’s new movie Jesus, Bro!
 Also I talk about losing two childhood icons this week: Roger Moore (James Bond) and Adam West (60’s Batman.)

-And here is where I make a little bit of a departure from my usual types of vlogs and I am going to talk about an issue that is prevalent in today’s society and it is something that matters to me because I fall into this category and yes it is based on a project I did for school.
+I am going to talk about an issue that is prevalent in today’s society and it is something that matters to me because I fall into this category and yes it is based on a project I did for school.
 What I am going to talk about now is the concepts of introverts and how they can survive in a world that is predominately extroverted.
-Everyone ready?
-Here we go.

 Picture this for a moment.
 You are at a party surrounded by hundreds of people looking as though they are having a good time.
 For every one of those partygoers, there will always be that one person who feels out of place.
 This is a person that feels as though he or she does not belong there and would rather be at home than out in public surrounded by happy people.
 If you see such a person, chances are that person may be an introvert.